 Clarinet

 DePaul's clarinet studio is well known for its high level of clarinet education, its productive and collegial atmosphere, and its successful alumni.
-We strive to give our students a clear understanding of what it takes to be a professional, and we do this in an environment of constructive support.
+We strive to give our students a clear understanding of what it takes to be a professional, and we do this in an environment o constructive support.
 Our goal is to help our students achieve success by giving them the tools needed to become the best clarinetists and musicians they can be, no matter the career path they choose.
-We are one studio, with three teachers, and a terrific set of enthusiastic and talented students.
+We are one studio with a terrific set of enthusiastic and talented students.

 The Clarinet Studio